 The Wyuka Cemetery in Nebraska City has a Black Angel, the name on the stone is Black and she moves from plot to plot with no marks left.
 In the time I have been living in the area, she has moved countless times, all over the cemetery.
-What is the history of this phenomena and why does she move?
+What is the history of this phenomenon and why does she move?

 Did Nebraska Have A ‘Roswell Episode’ Long Ago?